 SEM must be upgraded to 2020.2 or 2020.2.1 before upgrading to 2021.4.
 See the SEM Upgrade Path to help you plan and execute your upgrade.

 Download the upgrade package from the SolarWinds Customer Portal.

-With SEM 2020.4, a password is now required to access the CMC command-line interface.
+Since SEM 2020.4, a password is required to access the CMC command-line interface.
 The default CMC password is password.
-See Change the SEM CMC password for instructions on changing it.
+See Change the SEM CMC password for instructions on changing this.